SuhangXia/GenForce_Code/README.md

 ## 2. Inference for maker-to-marker translation

 Upon training m2m model, we can convert all the images with force labels from the source sensors to target sensors.

+> change the from --save_type=npy to --save_type=jpg can directly get images with .jpg format

 - homogeneous translation.
 ```
 sh m2m/m2m/infer/m2m_infer_homo.sh